European-XFEL/CrystFEL-Jupyter-utilities/README.md

 # Description:
-H5see is a project with graphical tools from CrystFEL implemented in Python.
-The project is intended to work as a wrapper for CrystFEL tools when it is not possible to use a graphical environment but graphical (interactive) features are needed.
+CrystFEL-Jupyter-utilities is a project with graphical tools from CrystFEL implemented in Python.
+The project is intended to work as a wrapper for CrystFEL tools when it is notpossible to use a graphical environment but graphical (interactive) features are needed.
 The tools were written to resemble original CrystFEL tools while at the same time feature some of the requests from CrystFEL users.
 In particular following tools are available:

 * hdfsee
 * check-peak-detection.sh (script)
 * cell_explorer

-Is is recommended to cite the original CrystFEL papers if one is planning to refer to the h5see package:
+Is is recommended to cite the original CrystFEL papers if one is planning to refer to the CrystFEL-Jupyter-utilities package:

 * T. A. White, V. Mariani, W. Brehm, O. Yefanov, A. Barty, K. R. Beyerlein, F. Chervinskii, L. Galli, C. Gati, T. Nakane, A. Tolstikova, K. Yamashita, C. H. Yoon, K. Diederichs and H. N. Chapman.
 "Recent developments in CrystFEL".
 J. Applied Crystallography 49 (2016) p680-689.
 * O. Yefanov, V. Mariani, C. Gati, T. A. White, H. N. Chapman and A. Barty.
 "Accurate determination of segmented X-ray detector geometry".
 Optics Express 23 (2015) p28459-28470.